Updated March 18, 2026

 Info

-All beaches near Porto — Matosinhos, Foz do Douro, and other Atlantic coast beaches.
+All beaches near Porto — Matosinhos (closest urban beach), Foz do Douro, Leça da Palmeira, and other Atlantic coast beaches within Porto's metropolitan area.

 How to avoid

-Always check and obey the beach flags.
-Atlantic currents near Porto are strong and unpredictable.
-Red flag means stay out of the water.
+Always check and obey the beach flags — no exceptions.
+Atlantic currents near Porto are powerful and unpredictable.
+Red flag means stay out of the water completely.
+Swim only at beaches with lifeguards on duty.
+Matosinhos is the most accessible and best-supervised beach near Porto.

 Beach

-Protected dune areas at beaches near Porto — especially at Miramar and other coastal reserves.
+Protected dune areas at beaches near Porto — especially at Miramar, Aguda, Granja, and other coastal reserves south of Porto along the Atlantic coast.

 How to avoid

-Always use the wooden walkways to access the beach.
-Don't walk on or through dune areas.
+Always use the wooden walkways (passadiços) to access the beach.
+They're provided everywhere and clearly marked.
+Don't walk on or through dune areas, even if it looks like a shortcut.
+Don't remove dune grass or plants.

 €50